List of Digimon Adventure characters: Digital World

-A Champion-level whale Digimon first encountered by the DigiDestined after leaving File Island.
+A Champion-level sperm whale-themed Digimon first encountered by the DigiDestined after leaving File Island.
 Controlled by a remaining Black Gear, Whamon swallowed the group, but was set free by Tai's Digivice.
 Remorseful, Whamon helped the DigiDestined locate the Tags and carried them to the continent of Server.
 When the DigiDestined returned during the invasion of the Dark Masters, Whamon reappeared to rescue them from MetalSeadramon and his Divermon.
 Whamon carried the group inside of his own body to safety, only to be attacked by MetalSeadramon.
 Whamon departed while Zudomon destroyed the Divermon and WarGreymon fought MetalSedramon.
 When WarGreymon was almost crushed by the Dark Master, Whamon reappeared and rammed MetalSeadramon, saving his friend and enraging MetalSedramon who blasted Whamon through the head.
 WarGreymon quickly destroyed MetalSedramon, but Whamon was mortally wounded and begged the DigiDestined to save the world with his last words.
 In Digimon Adventure 02, Whamon was recruited to save most of the DigiDestined from an off-shore oil rig that was under attack by a MegaSedramon.
 While the original version lists this as a different Whamon that was enlisted, the English dub changed it to the Whamon that the DigiDestined knew.